tbxiao/chauff.github.io/_posts/2016-05-20-subdocument-timestamping.md

 [TPDL 2016](http://www.tpdl2016.org/), analyzing the creation dynamics of "sub-documents" on the Web.

 Knowing when Web document content was first created is important for a number of reasons - including many applications in the area of *temporal information retrieval*.
-A simplifying assumption often made in research is that Web documents were created at a single moment in time and thus have a single creation date (or timestamp).
+A simplifying assumption often made in research is that Web documents (or Web pages) were created at a single moment in time and thus have a single creation date (or timestamp).
 Of course we know that this is not true - Web documents are often updated and thus different parts of a Web document (we call those parts *sub-documents*) can have different creation times.

 In our upcoming paper: